 - a.
 A verbal reprimand. - b.
 Being sent to a more senior member of staff - c.
 Extra work or repeating unsatisfactory work until it meets the required standard. - d.
 Isolation or removal from a class or lesson. - e.
 Standing by the wall while outside for a time out. - f.
-The setting of tasks as punishments, such as a reflection on their behaviour, its impact and better choices. - g.
+The setting of tasks as punishments, such as a reflection on their behaviour, its impact and better choices. - q.
 Loss of privileges for instance the loss of a prized responsibility - h.
-Missing break time.
+Missing break time or part of lunchtime.
+This is referred to as a detention. - School based community service or imposition task when the task is seen as a punishment k.
+In more extreme and/or persistent cases the school may use suspension or permanent exclusion.

-- i.
-Detention during lunch time, or other appropriate time - j.
-School based community service or imposition task when the task is seen as a punishment-such as picking up litter or weeding school grounds; tidying a classroom; helping clear up the dining hall after meal times; or removing graffiti. - k.
-Being placed "on a behaviour contract" for behaviour monitoring. - I. In more extreme and/or persistent cases the school may use suspension or permanent exclusion.
+- such as picking up litter or weeding school grounds; tidying a classroom; helping clear up the dining hall after meal times; or removing graffiti. - j.
+Being placed "on a behaviour contract" for behaviour monitoring.